HuyTyler15/Grabfood-Mobile-Application-on-iOS/README.md

-hi, this Foodie Mobile App was making by React Native
+hi, this Foodie Mobile App was making by React Native on my iPhone 14 Pro Max by huytyler15